But those poor people in Cozumel are just going to get hammered.

 There are rest stops that ought to be named after Robert H. Byrd that aren't.

-But that you can't, it's it's a joke.
+But you can't, it's a joke.

 It is a laugh to drive through West Virginia.

-Robert Byrd's name is I mean, he's had not only the pork go back, but he's insisted his name be put on it because he knows that West Virginians are proud of him for doing that.
+Robert Byrd's name is, I mean, he's had not only the pork go back, but he's insisted his name be put on it because he knows that West Virginians are proud of him for doing that.

-So what you're saying, Rush, is that um the American people only vote for people who give them pork.
+So what you're saying, Rush, is that the American people only vote for people who give them pork.

 They don't vote for honest senators who give them their money back.

-No, no, I'm not saying that.
+No, I'm not saying that.

 A presidential election is a national election.

-A congressional election for the most part, 1994 was a different example, but for the most part, congressional elections are all local.
+A congressional election, for the most part, 1994 was a different example, but for the most part, congressional elections are all local.

-In the Senate, Senators they run statewide, but the state is still local compared to national.
+In the Senate, senators, they run statewide, but the state is still local compared to national.

-We want that president, and this is what Reagan did.
+And this is what Reagan did.

 When Reagan made speeches and press conferences, you know what he did?